 - Floating Head Syndrome: Ray's head floats on the cover.

-- Genre Shift: "The Moneygoround" is Something Completely Different.
+- Genre Shift: "The Moneygoround".
 It wouldn't sound out-of-place in an old-fashioned music hall.
 Likewise "Apeman" suddenly introduces a kind of Reggae sound in an otherwise conventional blues-ballad rock album, with Ray Davies singing the verses with a Reggae twang ("They're walking around like flies, mon").
 Still awesome.

 - Long Title: The Kinks were fond of long titles — The Kinks Are the Village Green Preservation Society, Arthur (Or the Decline and Fall of the British Empire), but Lola Versus Powerman and the Moneygoround, Part One takes the cake for being long, zany and memorable .